Credentials

 >

 > Credential values are encrypted at rest.
-Your agent never receives raw credential values -- they are injected server-side when the tool call is routed to the vendor's endpoint.
+Your agent never receives raw credential values -- they are injected server-side when AgentPMT runs the approved integration.

 - Secret fields are **masked** in the dashboard after saving